 While the virus has to run its course and there is no magic fix, there are a few things you can do to help your child get through.
 Here are a few ways that will make it a little easier to handle and get through.

 Over the counter pain medications

-If the child is under a year in age, you will want to speak with your provider to see what they recommend when it comes to treating the fever and the pain.
+If the child is under a year of age, you will want to speak with your provider to see what they recommend when it comes to treating the fever and the pain.

 Cool and lukewarm baths with oatmeal products are known to help relieve the itching.
 You can have your child soak in the oatmeal bath.
 Oatmeal baths will also help soothe your child’s skin.